 2. DO NOT COPY AND PASTE!
 Google does not like when you are using the same words over an over again.
 Please type out your information each time.
 It is amazing that even saying the same thing over and over again, if you write it from your head instead of copying and pasting you just can’t say it exactly the same way every time, no matter if you tried!

 3. Keep A Record.
 The cool thing about having multiple listings in the same area (marketing to a farm) is that you will not have to do the neighborhood and metro research over and over again.
 Simply make copy of that data and save it for the next time you have a listing!

-Have you ever wanted to be “that Realtor” who has all the best Google rankings for your area?
+Have you ever wanted to be “that Real Estate Agent” who has all the best Google rankings for your area?
 Don’t you want to be the one that comes up first in the search engines?
 Well you could be!

-This worksheet and word doc will walk you through all the steps of writing a perfect realtor marketing listing blog post that will make your sellers happy AND help you to rank higher in the search engines for key real estate terms.
+This worksheet and word doc will walk you through all the steps of writing a perfect real estate marketing listing blog post that will make your sellers happy AND help you to rank higher in the search engines for key real estate terms.